 In this podcast tutorial article, you’ll learn the technical definition of a podcast, how to plan your podcast launch, the best podcasting equipment, the best podcast editing software, the best services to purchase, and more!

 - 2 Why do you want to start a podcast?

-- 3 How do I plan and prepare to launch a podcast?
+- 3 How do you plan and prepare to launch a podcast?

-- 4 What podcast equipment bundle do I need to start a podcast?
+- 4 What podcast equipment bundle do you need to start a podcast?

 - 5 What is the best podcast editing software?

 - 6 What is the best podcast host?